 2. Conduct the burning test for the thread as done in Task 1, identify if it is natural or synthetic.
-[Remember the precautions of keeping your head/body parts away from flame as some fibers burn very vigourously.
-Extinguish flames of any burning fibers in water; do not throw them anywhere else.]
+[Remember the precautions of keeping your head/body parts away from flame as some fibres burn very vigorously.
+Extinguish flames of any burning fibres in water; do not throw them anywhere else.]